Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: More on Examples

 \subsection{Strip \PoM{}}

-The Strip \PoM{} was introduced by Ferrari, Landim and Thorisson \cite{FeLaTh04}.
-For all points $x=(x_1,x_2)$ in the plane, let $St(x)$ denote the half strip $(x_1,\infty)\times [x_2-1,x_2+1]$.
-Then $\fst(x)$ is the left most point of $St(x)$.
-It is easy to verify that $\fst$ is compatible and we denote its \pomk{} by $g_s$.

-The strip \pom{} is not well defined when there are more than one left most point in $St(x)$, nor when there does not exist a point of the point process (other than $x$) in $St(x)$.
-However it is enough to consider the strip \pom{} (and all other \pom s) on point processes for which the \pom{} is almost surely well-defined.
-Note that such ambiguities can always be removed by fixing, in some translation invariant manner, the choice of the image and by choosing $f(\phi, x)=x$ in the case of non-existence.
-By doing so one gets a \pom{} defined for all $(\phi,x)$.

-\paragraph{Properties} Let $\cp_0$ be the Palm distribution of the homogeneous Poisson point process of $\R^2$.
-It follows from results in \cite{FeLaTh04} that $\cp_0$ evaporates under the action of $\fst$.
-It is also shown in Proposition~\ref{fstpa} below that $\cp_0$, admits a unique $g_s$ probability which satisfies the continuity requirements of Theorem \ref{continv}.
+Let $\cp_0$ denote the Palm distribution of the homogeneous Poisson point process on $\R^2$.
+It follows from results in \cite{FeLaTh04} (in Theorem 3.1. of this reference, the authors proved that the graph of this \pom{} has finite branches, which is equivalent to evaporation) that $\cp_0$ evaporates under the action of the strip \pomk{} $s$.
+It is also shown in Proposition~\ref{fstpa} below that $\cp_0$, admits a unique $s$-probability which satisfies the continuity requirements of Theorem \ref{continv}.

-The singularity of the $g_s$ probability and the Palm probability is illustrated by Figures \ref{fig1} and \ref{fig2}.
-Figure \ref{fig1} gives an (approximate) realization of the Poisson point process under the $g_s$ probability; the origin is at the center of the figure.
-The points are marked as follows: a point is black if it has pre-images of all (thousand or more) orders and grey otherwise.

-Figure \ref{fig2} gives a realization of the Poisson point under its Palm probability.
-The origin is at the center.
-The points are marked using a grey level proportional to the age of the point (this age is $k$ if the point has a pre-image of order $k$ but no pre-image of order $k+1$.